-Applications to the Turing Scheme for the 2022-23 academic year have now closed.
+Applications to the Turing Scheme for the 2022 to 2023 academic year have now closed.

 Deadline approaching – additional guidance available for completing your Turing Scheme application form

 With the deadline for 2022-23 Turing Scheme applications fast approaching we have some additional guidance for completing your online application form.